Fishing Tackle Insurance, Are You Covered?

 Disclosure: Some posts contain affiliate links, which earn us a commission if you make a purchase through them.
 Positive Fishing © participates in various affiliate networks including the Amazon Services LLC Associates Program.

 Several months ago, I was on a fly fishing trip in Colorado.
 It was a trip I had planned with some friends for months, and after two days of amazing fishing, we were packing up to head to another river for a few more days.
-We loaded all of the gear in the back of a car, went to bed, and woke up the next morning with the back windshield broken and all of our gear missing.
+We loaded all the gear in the back of my car, went to bed, and woke up the next morning with the back windshield broken and all our gear missing.
 We had a few rods in our house, but other than that, we had lost it all.

 This is what caused me to look into purchasing fishing gear insurance.
 Losing thousands of dollars in gear is heartbreaking.
-It was an arsenal I had spent years building, and it will likely take years for me to rebuild it.
+It was an arsenal I had spent years building, and it would likely take years for me to rebuild it.

-We have insurance for all sorts of other expensive items that we own, so it would make sense that we should be able to insure fishing gear.
+We have insurance for all sorts of other expensive items we own, so it would make sense that we should be able to insure fishing gear.

-Disclosure Note: This article is not professional insurance advice, always check and confirm with your insurance agent or company on all matters with liabilities and coverage.
+Disclosure Note: This article is not professional insurance advice; always check and confirm with your insurance agent or company on all matters with liabilities and coverage.

 Understanding Your Fishing Tackle Insurance Options

-Make sure you check out the best quotes for insuring your precious bass fishing boat!
+your precious bass fishing boat!

-First of all what type of coverage is available for your fishing tackle?
+First of all, what type of coverage is available for your fishing tackle?
 There are generally three main categories:

 1. Coverage on your homeowners’ insurance plan